 - 1. The student's safety and health needs - 2.
 The extent to which transportation arrangements may help the student develop independent mobility skills - 3.
 The student's difficulty in using regular transportation services - 4.
 The coordination of regular and special transportation

-(cf. 6159 - Individualized Education Program (IEP)
+(cf. 6159 - Individualized Education Program (IEP))

-Disabled students may use transportation regularly provided to nondisabled students as determined by the IEP team.
+Students with a disability may use transportation regularly provided to nondisabled students as determined by the IEP team.

 (cf. 3540 - Transportation)